Northern Discover

 Katpana Cold Desert with Karakoram Mountains in the distance.

-The cold desert lies over 2,200 meters above sea level, near Skardu Airport and Katpana Lake.
+The cold desert lies over 2,226 meters (7303 feet) above sea level, near Skardu Airport and Katpana Lake.
 In winter, snow coats the dunes; in summer, the valley blooms green.
 This blog will explain where Katpana Cold Desert is, how to visit, and why it fascinates travelers from around the world.

 Discover The Unique Cold Desert In Skardu